 Most SSS involvement will likely be recorded in the Student Exclusionary Discipline File (R).
-SSS involvement only needs to be recorded in the Student Restrained or Isolated File (S) if the SSS (1) uses force against a student while administering restraint or isolation and (2) is funded through state K-12 allocation a district employee (this excludes most - but not all - SROs).
+SSS involvement only needs to be recorded in the Student Restrained or Isolated File (S) if the SSS (1) uses force against a student while administering restraint or isolation.